drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/edmx-file-format/entity-framework-csdl-specification.md

 -   Documentation (zero or one element)
 -   Annotation elements (zero or more elements)

+> [!NOTE]
-> **Note**: Annotation elements must appear after all other child elements.
+> Annotation elements must appear after all other child elements.
 Annotation elements are only allowed in CSDL v2 and later.